 4. Some writers make the mistake of not including any dialogue at all.

-Now don't get me wrong, sometimes this can be a very good strategy as it filters all of the characters and the action through a single narrator.
+Sometimes omitting dialogue this can be a literary strategy, as it filters all of the characters and the action through a single narrator.
 Giving the reader the point of view of a single narrator is often a good way to show bias or to later reveal that the scenarios the author relayed to the reader may have actually played out very differently.
 However, it takes a talented writer to make a book work entirely in first person narration without any direct dialogue.

 Replace unrealistic dialogue with authentic dialogue

-5. Another mistake authors of non-fiction commonly make is not including citations.
+A mistake non-fiction authors commonly make is not including citations.
 Citations help readers understand the wealth of material on which a reference text is based—important for imparting credibility.
 You can read more about author citations at http://www.marcaria.com/internet-resources-on-citing-the-trademark-of-a-good-writer.asp

 Want more writing and grammar tips, click here...
 Or read more about point of view, characterisation, and narrative voice.